The Transitive Verb

 Sylvia kicked Juan under the table.

-Kicked = transitive verb; Juan = direct object.
+Kicked = transitive verb; Juan = direct object (the person that Sylvia, the subject, kicked).

 Joshua wants a smile from Leodine, his beautiful but serious lab partner.

-Wants = transitive verb; smile = direct object.
+Wants = transitive verb; smile = direct object (the thing that Joshua, the subject, wants).

 Cornelius painted the canvas in Jackson Pollock fashion, dribbling bright colors from a heavily soaked brush.

-Painted = transitive verb; canvas = direct object.
+Painted = transitive verb; canvas = direct object (the thing that Cornelius, the subject, painted).

 Alicia wrote a love poem on a restaurant napkin.

-Wrote = transitive verb; poem = direct object.
+Wrote = transitive verb; poem = direct object (the thing that Alicia, the subject, wrote).

-Antonio eats lima beans drenched in brown gravy.
+Antonio will eat lima beans drenched in brown gravy.

-Eats = transitive verb; lima beans = direct object.
+Will eat = transitive verb; lima beans = direct object (the things that Antonio, the subject, will eat).

-Cleans, loads = transitive verbs; dishes, items = direct objects.
+Cleans, loads = transitive verbs; dishes, items = direct objects (the things that Pinky, the first subject, cleans and Grandma, the second subject, loads).